 How to Improve the Chances of Achieving ROSC?

-- Early recognition of cardiac arrest and starting CPR immediately.
+- Early recognition of cardiac arrest and starting CPR immediately helps to improve cardiac arrest outcomes and increase the survival rate.

 - High-quality chest compressions to maintain circulation to vital organs.